ozzzzj/Decoder-DeepONet/README.md

 1. 'self_layers.py' %to import some self-defined layers
 2. 'PINN_Model_Predict.py' % run the model, output MATLAB .mat file, visualize the prediction
 3. 'self_Predict_ModelResult.py' % child file of the 'PINN_Model_Predict.py', including necessary code for Efield prediction

+## Model file (DDON) and model description
+- model log contains the DDON model for use